Skip to content

 Windows RDP Issues

 If your Windows VPS account is locked due to too many failed RDP login attempts, and you get a message saying "Your account has been locked" or "As a security precaution, the user account has been locked because there were too many logon attempts or password change attempts.
-Wait a while before trying again, or contact your system administrator or technical support.", you can regain access using the noVNC Console and/or change your password in the Client Area following these steps:
+Wait a while before trying again, or contact your system administrator or technical support.", you can regain access using the noVNC Console and/or change your password in the Client Area following these steps.

 Step 1: Access the Client Area